knitg/knit_server/README.md

 # KNIT API APPLICATION
-Knit is complete stitching solution.
+Knit application apis

 ## PREREQUISITE
-Python version 3.7.2
+1. Python version 3.7.2
-Mysql server
+2. Mysql server

 Clone the repo and [cd] to the directory